-7.1 Integration of ANCESTRALBUILD in a general supertree method
+Integration of $ANCESTRALBUILD^$ in a general supertree method

 As stated in the introduction, consistency is an attractive property for any supertree method.
-Thus, in constructing a general supertree method (that is, one that always outputs a tree regardless of the compatibility of the source trees), deciding compatibility is an integral part of the method.
+Thus, in constructing a general supertree method, deciding compatibility is an integral part of the method.
 Currently, it seems that the only general supertree methods for rooted semi-labelled trees is given in Daniel and Semple (2005).
 In this paper, the authors describe a general supertree method that allows for the possibility of variants.
-This method, called NESTEDSUPERTREE, extends ANCESTRALBUILD, and thus ANCESTRALBUILD^{}.
+This method, called NESTEDSUPERTREE, extends ANCESTRALBUILD, and thus ANCESTRALBUILD\.
 If the source trees are compatible, then it outputs a supertree that ancestrally displays each of these trees.
 On the other hand, if the source trees are not compatible, then at some iteration there are no nodes that have indegree zero and no incident edges.
 By making an appropriate choice of nodes to delete, NESTEDSUPERTREE, or more particularly one of its variants, resolves this and continues on, eventually returning a supertree with several desirable features including the following: